 - Startup capital needs.
 Offer a quick estimate of how much capital is needed to open your doors and how you plan to obtain it.

-- Unique selling points (e.g., signature dishes or cocktails, entertainment, ethnic cuisine, or unique service style).
+- Unique selling points (e.g., signature dishes or cocktails, entertainment, or unique service style)

 - Sample menu.
 This will be another strong selling point.
 Take time to make the sample menu look attractive, and pay special attention to your food descriptions – you want the reader's mouth to be watering after reading them.

 - Building design.
-If you have a floor plan or artist's rendering of your establishment, include it.
+If you have a floor plan or artist's rendering of your restaurant, include it.

 Overall, this section should give the reader a clear idea of what the restaurant will look like, how it will operate, and what the experience will be like for customers.